VarunUpadhayay/cryptoverse/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to the owner of Sphere Art, Varun Upadhayay, through their GitHub profile.
+If you have any questions, suggestions, or feedback, feel free to reach out to the owner of Crypto Verse, Varun Upadhayay, through their GitHub profile.